Allan W. Austin, Ph.D.

 B.A., M.A., Bowling Green State University

 Ph.D., University of Cincinnati

-Classes taught: Immigration and American Ethnic History/Post-1945 United States History/Film and History/Race and Graphic Narrative in United States History/Seminar on History (Twentieth-Century United States Historiography)/Research Seminar/National Security History/United States History survey
+Classes taught: Post-1945 United States History/Film and History/Race and Graphic Narrative in United States History/Seminar on History (Twentieth-Century United States Historiography)/Research Seminar/National Security/ Immigration and American Ethnic History/Modern United States History through Popular Culture/United States History survey

-Dr. Austin received the Louis and Barbara Alesi Excellence in Scholarship Award in 2006, and he continues to pursue a number of research interests.
-He is currently researching and writing two projects, Quaker Brotherhood: Interracial Activism and the American Friends Service Committee, 1917-1950, which is under contract with the University of Illinois Press, and All New, All Different?: A Graphic History of Race and the American Super Hero, which examines comic books and other forms of popular culture in exploring how Americans have struggled in the past and continue to wrestle today with vexed issues of race, ethnicity, and multiculturalism.
+Dr. Austin received the Louis and Barbara Alesi Excellence in Scholarship Award in 2006 and 2013, and he continues to pursue a number of research interests.
+He is currently researching and writing All New, All Different?: A Graphic History of Race and the American Super Hero, which examines comic books and other forms of superhero popular culture in exploring how Americans have struggled in the past and continue to wrestle today with vexed issues of race, ethnicity, and multiculturalism.

 For Dr. Austin’s complete CV, click here.

 Jennifer M. Black, Ph.D

 B.A., M.A., Western Michigan University